FancyWaifu/Clipboard_magic/README.md

 2) download the main.rs and Cargo.toml file
 3) replace the the files you downloaded with the files in the folder with the same name
 4) then run "cargo run"

+#If you get "error: linking with `cc` failed: exit status: 1" then type in this command
+1)  sudo apt install libxcb1-dev libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev